-ENG 49 Reading and Writing for College Composition (2)
+ENG 49 Reading and Writing for College Composition (2) 2 hours lecture

 Corequisite: ENG 100

 This course offers support for students enrolled in English 100.
 Instruction will cover academic reading, reasoning, and writing expected for transfer and associate-degree courses.
 Students will read a variety of texts, review rules of grammar and essay form, and practice essay-writing